 It’s best to make sure that any grain is safe, especially if you are sensitive to gluten.
-And while it’s not gluten-free, it’s much more easily digested and often fine for most people with gluten intolerance symptoms to eat.
+While it’s not gluten-free, it’s much more easily digested and often fine for most people with gluten intolerance symptoms to eat.

-- Einkorn flour is an ancient wheat grain that’s healthier than traditional whole wheat.
+- Einkorn wheat is an ancient wheat grain that’s healthier than modern wheat.
 That’s partly due to its much lower gluten content.
 It’s not gluten-free, but it is lower in gluten and possibly easier on the digestive system than traditional wheat flour.

 - It’s been shown to reduce the risk of eye disease, limit allergy symptoms, help you lose weight, possible help delay the onset of type 2 diabetes and prevent the risk of disease.

-- So if you’re tired of the negatives traditional whole wheat holds and want a superior wheat, einkorn is just the thing.
+- If you’re tired of the negatives traditional whole wheat holds and want a superior wheat, einkorn wheat is just the thing.